Stuffed Green Pepper Soup is a quick and delicious meal perfect for fall and winter.

 - 1 onion, finely chopped

-- 4 cups beef broth ( or 4 cups water and beef bouillon)
+- 4 cups beef broth ( or 4 cups water and beef bouillon), use gluten free for gf version

 - 1- 28 ounce can diced tomatoes